cdapio/cdap-navigator/README.rst

 Navigator Integration App is one such application built by the team at Cask for bridging CDAP Metadata with Cloudera's data management tool, Navigator.
-The Navigator Integration App is a CDAP-native application that uses a real-time Flow to fetch the CDAP Metadata and write it to Navigator.
+The Navigator Integration App is a CDAP-native application that uses a real-time flow to fetch the CDAP Metadata and write it to Cloudera Navigator.

 Resources
 ---------